qwak-ai/qwak-examples/churn_model_new/README.md

 .
-├── main                   # Main directory containing core code │   ├── __init__.py        # An empty file that indicates this directory is a Python package │   ├── model.py           # Defines the Code Generation Model
+├── main                   # Main directory containing core code │   ├── __init__.py        # An empty file that indicates this directory is a Python package │   ├── model.py           # Defines the Churn Model
+│   ├── data.csv           # Defines the data to train the Model
 │   └── conda.yaml         # Conda environment configurationdata
 |
 ├── test_model_locally.py  # Script to test the model locally